 Pleural effusions are a common complication of chronic congestive heart failure.

-A common reason for refractory symptoms is the cardiorenal syndrome, in which renal function declines progressively as a result of therapy aimed at reducing congestive symptoms of heart failure.
+A common reason for refractory symptoms is the cardiorenal syndrome, a spectrum of disorders involving the heart and kidneys in which acute or chronic dysfunction in one organ may induce acute or chronic dysfunction in the other organ.
 These patients show an impaired response to diuretics and ACE inhibitors and are at increased risk of adverse effects during treatment with digoxin.
 Persistent or progressive renal functional impairment has been associated with a poor prognosis.
 The symptoms of heart failure in patients with end-stage renal disease may be exacerbated by an increase in loading conditions produced both by anemia and by fistulas implanted to permit dialysis.
 Most patients will tolerate mild-to-moderate degrees of functional renal impairment without difficulty.
 However, if the serum creatinine increases to more than 3 mg/dL, the renal insufficiency can severely limit the efficacy and enhance the toxicity of established treatments.
 Impaired renal function may exclude the therapeutic use of ACE inhibitors and angiotensin-II receptor antagonists.
 In patients with a serum creatinine greater than 5 mg/dL, hemofiltration or dialysis may be needed to control fluid retention, minimize the risk of uremia, and allow the patient to respond to and tolerate the drugs routinely used for the management of heart failure.

 Patients with heart failure frequently have anemia for a variety of reasons, which may worsen heart failure symptoms.
 Several studies have demonstrated worse outcomes in patients with heart failure and anemia, such as a 1.027 higher risk for mortality associated with a 1% lower hematocrit, after adjustment for other factors.
 It is unclear whether anemia is the cause of decreased survival or a marker of more severe disease.
 Several small studies have suggested benefit from use of erythropoietin and iron for treatment of mild anemia in heart failure, although at the cost of increased risk of thromboembolic events.
 However, a larger study showed no clinical benefit of darbepoietin alfa treatment.